zapier/zapier-platform-cli/README.md

 ### OAuth2

-Zapier will handle most of the logic around the 3 step OAuth flow, but you'll be required to define how the steps work on your own.
+Zapier's OAuth2 implementation is based on the the `authorization_code` flow, similar to [GitHub](http://developer.github.com/v3/oauth/) and [Facebook](https://developers.facebook.com/docs/authentication/server-side/).
+It looks like this:

+ 1. Zapier sends the user to the authorization URL defined by your App
+ 1. Once authorized, your website sends the user to the `redirect_uri` Zapier provided (`zapier describe` to find out what it is)
+ 1. Zapier makes a call on the backend to your API to exchange the `code` for an `access_token`
+ 1. Zapier remembers the `access_token` and makes calls on behalf of the user
+ 1. (Optionally) Zapier can refresh the token if it expires

+You are required to define the authorization URL and the API call to fetch the access token.
 You'll also likely want to set your `CLIENT_ID` and `CLIENT_SECRET` as environment variables:

 ```bash
 # setting the environment variables on Zapier.com